-Hello, lovelies! 🍁 August is gone and September is here, I need Autumn to come already – the weather where I live has been hot, humid, horrible and inconvenient in all ways.
+Hello, lovelies! 🍁 August is gone and September is here, I need Autumn to come already – the weather where I live has been hot, humid, horrible, and inconvenient in all ways.

 I always read more or less the same amount: between 10-14 books which you would think is a lot and right now, thinking about it: it is a lot!
-I never realize how many books I read monthly until I’m posting these kind of reviews 🤯
+I never realize how many books I read monthly until I’m posting these kinds of reviews 🤯

 I read 13 books total: 11 e-books and 2 paperbacks.